 - Keep an accurate logbook of all hours worked while driving and take necessary breaks as outlined by the DOT.

-- Ensure that any mechanical issues are addressed promptly and documented in accordance with DOT regulations.
+- Ensure that any mechanical issues are addressed promptly and documented by DOT regulations.

-- Regularly inspect vehicles to check for any potential problems before they become serious issues.
+- Regularly inspect vehicles to check for potential problems before they become serious.

-- Make sure that cargo is properly secured before leaving a stop.
+- Make sure that cargo is secured correctly before leaving a stop.